Ninja Theory: Heavenly Sword, Enslaved and DmC (2004–2013)

 After the company was reestablished, it had very limited capital and could only sustain its operations for three months.
 At the time, the company employed more than 50 people.
 The team continued to present Heavenly Sword to various publishers, but their responses were unenthusiastic.
-Publishers questioned the team's ability to make a technology-intensive game because of their relatively small size.
+Publishers questioned the team's ability to make a technology-intensive game because of its relatively small size.
 With few options remaining, the team signed a deal with Sony Computer Entertainment in May 2005.
 This saved the company from bankruptcy at the cost of IP and technology rights.
 The title would now become a PlayStation 3 exclusive.
 According to Antoniades, negotiating the deal with Sony was "soul-destroyingly difficult".

 Andy Serkis served as the "dramatic director" for Heavenly Sword, and provided motion capture for both the game and Enslaved: Odyssey to the West.

-Fueled by the ambition to be "a top studio in the world", Ninja Theory had lofty goals for Heavenly Sword.
-With an estimated budget of $10 million to $20 million, Ninja Theory had a plan to develop the title into a multimedia franchise, ranging from a PlayStation Portable version to a film based on the game's story.
-The team also invested a lot in performance capture, working with Weta Digital and Andy Serkis, who became the title's "dramatic director".
+Fueled by the ambition to be "a top studio in the world", Ninja Theory had noble goals for Heavenly Sword.
+With an estimated budget of $10 million to $20 million, Ninja Theory had a plan to develop the title into a multimedia franchise, ranging from a PlayStation Portable version to a film based on the story.
+The team also invested in performance capture, working with Weta Digital and Andy Serkis, who became the title's "dramatic director".
 The company employed more than 100 people to work on the game, which took four-and-a-half years to develop.
-Sony actively interfered with the game's development, diminishing the team's creative freedom.
-It pressured them to produce a game that "fit in more with what a standard action-adventure video game should be".
+Sony actively interfered with the development, diminishing the team's creative freedom.
+Sony pressured the team to produce a game that "fit in more with what a standard action-adventure video game should be".
 Many features were removed from the game during the final production stages to meet project deadlines.
 The game received generally positive reviews from critics when it was released in September 2007, and subsequently gained a cult following.
 However, sales did not meet expectations, and the title did not break even.

-Ninja Theory then began working on a sequel, but they had employed so many people to work on the title it did not fit with the "cost-analysis model of AAA production".
-Once the team engaged in the development of the sequel, it would become their only project; the company could not seek other opportunities.
-Not wanting to dissolve the entire team to work on the sequel, Ninja Theory decided to leave Heavenly Sword and all the technologies built for it to Sony and seek external funding from another publisher for their next project.
+Ninja Theory then began making a sequel, but it had employed so many people to work on the title it did not fit with the "cost-analysis model of AAA production".
+Once the team engaged in the development of the sequel, it would become its only project; the company could not seek other opportunities.
+Not wanting to dissolve the entire team to work on the sequel, Ninja Theory decided to leave Heavenly Sword and all the technologies built for it to Sony and seek external funding from another publisher for its next project.
 According to Antoniades, it was a "heart-breaking moment".